tutuf/tutuf.github.io/index.md

 # Looking for a job?

-We are not actively recruiting but if you are a Rails developer who shares our approach, reach us at [jobs@tutuf.com](mailto:jobs@tutuf.com).
+We are not recruiting but if you are a Rails developer and share our approach, reach us at [jobs@tutuf.com](mailto:jobs@tutuf.com).
 We are a fully remote company.